-It is strongly recommended to regularly update the CentOS libraries of the Virtual Appliance to obtain the latest security updates.
+It is strongly recommended to regularly update the AlmaLinux OS libraries of the Virtual Appliance to obtain the latest security updates.
 See "How to update the Virtual Appliance libraries" in the PowerChute Installation Guide for more information.

 When using the PowerChute virtual appliance, you have the option to specify some settings for the appliance using the OVF Deployment Wizard.
-One of the configurable settings is the password for the root user - configuring this may expose the virtual appliance to VMware vulnerabilities.
+Some of the configurable settings are the password for the root user and the PowerChute Web UI username and password - configuring these may expose the virtual appliance to VMware vulnerabilities.